 Cleat: A piece of wood or metal, usually with two arms, to which ropes can be made fast.

 Clew: The lower corners of a square sail or the furthest aft lower corner of a fore-and-aft sail.

 Clewline: Ropes used to draw the clews of square sails up to their yards.

 Close hauled: The course of a vessel when it is sailing as close as possible to the direction from which the wind is blowing.
-See Haul The Wind.
+See Haul The Wind and Sailing By.